mundisnetwork/docs/src/rattle-shake/register.md

 ## 2. Generate your public key

-In order to obtain your allotment of MDIS coins, you need to publish your validator's identity public key under your [keybase.io](https://keybase.io) account.
+In order to obtain your allotment of MUNDIS coins, you need to publish your validator's identity public key under your [keybase.io](https://keybase.io) account.

 1. Generate your validator's identity keypair by running: